How to Use Cumin (and 9 Other Herbs & Spices)

-Dried herbs and spices should be stored in airtight containers, out of direct sunlight.
-Only buy the amount you will use up over a one year period, as they lose potency over time.
+Dried spices and herbs should be stored in airtight containers, out of direct sunlight.
+Buy only the amount you will use over a one year period, as they lose potency over time.
 My spice cupboard, and the spices listed below, are mostly herbs and spices used in Mediterranean and Middle eastern cuisines, which also has some crossover with Mexican cuisine.
 If you tend to cook more Italian, French, or Indian dishes, your spice cupboard may look a little different.

 This is the only herb that made this list!
 I prefer my herbs in fresh form, and the oregano I use I grow and dry myself.
 If you are going to keep dried herbs, I suggest purchasing small quantities from a reputable supplier such as Savory Spice Shop or Penzey’s, as the ones in the supermarket tend to be flavorless and akin to dust.
 There are so many varieties of oregano, all having slightly different flavors, try experimenting a bit!
 I prefer Turkish or Mexican oregano over Italian or Greek varieties.

 Paprika is a mildly flavored ground pepper that I use often.
 It adds a slight sweetness, pungency, and red-orange color to dishes.
 I also love using smoked paprika, a specialty of Spain, especially in vegetarian dishes.
 I almost always use paprika when roasting cauliflower.